-Early Childhood Judges
+Early Childhood Category

 Amanda Cooper is a primary teacher with 35 years’ experience, specialising in Art, Library and Music.
 She has a Graduate Diploma in Teaching and Children’s Literature.
 Amanda has extensive experience working at Books Illustrated Gallery assisting with exhibitions, book sales and story-time.
 She is committed to providing quality literature activities to students from lower socio economic areas.
 Amanda is also founder of ‘Gallery for a Day’ which is a travelling exhibition of original illustrations from many well-known Australian picture books.
 Artworks from her collection are exhibited together with the books forming the basis of an engaging interactive workshop incursion for primary aged students.
 Amanda loves introducing children to picture books, their illustrations and the creative process involved in their making.